 Olive (English Game Bantam) was dropped off at Oakland Animal Services by an owner, and she continued to lay eggs at the shelter.
 When Oak Rock Animal Preserve was adopting a pigeon flock, they picked up Olive from Oakland Animal Services and she immediately started scratching and foraging for food like a happy hen.
 Olive integrated very well and made some friends immediately.
 Together she and Tide (one of our pet chickens), find the best dust bath areas to keep themselves beautiful.
 When it's the middle of the afternoon, Olive likes to relax with the Buff Orpingtons in the shade.

 Rainbow came with Rosie to Oak Rock Animal Preserve in December 2022 as a 7 month old Bielefelder hen.
 They were rehomed due to chronic limps they both acquired as chicks (unknown cause), making them susceptible to bullying within their flock.
-Rainbow gets along well in our flock, even with her limp, and is still able to come running for her favorite treats and for free range time.
+Rainbow gets along well in our flock, even with her limp, and is still able to come running for her favorite treats and for free- range time.
 She receives daily medications for her limp and handles it really well.
 Every morning, she gets picked up with no fight, and has a medication easily fed to her.
 Rainbow loves to interact with humans and loves to hang out with Tulip.

 Rosalie is an adult Red Sexlink hen who was found on the streets in Oakland, next to her (deceased) partner who had succumbed to wounds from a car.
 She was taken in by Oakland residents, who wanted to place her in a home where there was no emphasis on egg laying status.
 They also wanted a place for her to get some medical care for her leg injury.
 She came in October 2024 with a broken left foot, which we medicated with pain medications, and she fattened up with us after being starving in the streets.
 Rosalie is the most friendly of the ORAP chickens and follows people around if they forget to give her the treats she wants.
+She hangs out with all of the Buff Orpingtons during the day and roosts with Big Red at night.

 Tulip is a 2 yr old Silver Leghorn who came to us May 2023.
 She was rehomed with Rosebud and Daisy, and 2nd in command in her flock to Daisy.
 Her owner felt it best that Tulip stay with Daisy and Rosebud because of their connection and pecking order.
-After Daisy and Rosebud passed away, Tulip behavior towards humans changed.
-However, she became fast friends with Rainbow as Rainbow had also suffered when her sister passed away.
+After Daisy and Rosebud passed away, Tulips behavior towards humans changed.
+However, she became fast friends with Rainbow, as Rainbow had also suffered when her sister passed away.
 Together Tulip and Rainbow love to free-range with each other, and hang out in the sun together on cold mornings.